 Coffee Cupcakes with Coffee Buttercream

-Who doesn’t love a couple good coffee recipes?
-These coffee cupcakes with coffee buttercream are down right delicious.
-They’re the ultimate for coffee lovers.
+Who doesn't love a couple of good coffee recipes?
+These coffee cupcakes with coffee buttercream are downright delicious.
+They're the ultimate for coffee lovers.
 Coffee infused cupcakes that are filled with whipped mocha ganache and topped with coffee buttercream.
 Seriously.

-The cupcakes themselves are soft and spongy.
-The coffee has been infused into them, but what makes these cupcakes sensational is that they are filled with whipped mocha ganache and topped with incredibly rich coffee buttercream.
-I’m in love with the chocolate covered espresso beans so I threw some of those on top for the finishing touch.
+The coffee cupcakes themselves are soft and spongy.
+Coffee has been infused into them, but what makes these cupcakes sensational is that they are filled with whipped mocha ganache and topped with incredibly rich coffee buttercream.
+I'm in love with the chocolate covered espresso beans so I threw some of those on top for the finishing touch.

 - 1 cup milk chocolate chips

 - ¼ cup heavy cream

 - 1 cup butter room temperature